axonivy-market/market/market/demos/connectivity/README.md

 - demonstrates REST in combination with OpenAPI and OData
 - gives many examples of how to use SOAP service within the platform

+Learn more about [3rd party integration](https://developer.axonivy.com/doc/9/concepts/3rd-party-integration/index.html) in our documentation.

 ### Demo